freddy-alexis-ht/Git-GitHub/README.md

 --> Checking the commits

 - In the repo -> click in the commits -> there we can see all the commits run in the remote-repo.
-  - But, it's like if nothing would've happened because we create a file and then delete it.
+  - But, it's like if nothing would've happened because we created a file and then delete it.

 ![fetch-1](images/fetch-1.png)